TziYung/Text_Guided_Image_Finder/README.md

 ### Loss:

 Given that CLIP utilizes contrastive representation learning, it produces an $N\times N$ array as its output.
 This signifies that if we designate $i$ as the index of the matrix, it becomes obvious that every $(i,i)$ is correct pair, while all other pairs are incorrect.
-To formulate labels for loss calculation, we simply generate a list ranging from 0 to $N-1$, where the $i_{th}$ element of each $\text{prediction}_i$ corresponds to the correct prediction.
+To formulate labels for loss calculation, simply generate a list ranging from 0 to $N-1$, where the $i_{th}$ element of each $\text{prediction}_i$ corresponds to the correct prediction.
 The loss for the text encoder is computed using cross-entropy along axis 0 of the matrix, while for the image encoder, it is calculated along axis 1.
 The overall model loss is then determined as the mean of these two losses.

 # Result: